Egonomics: Egonomics' theoretical basis

-Modern Understanding Of Egonomics
+Modern understanding of egonomics

-Shelling’s theoretical framework for understanding egonomics has been updated by Chatterjee and Krishna (2009).
-They draw inspiration from Schelling’s ‘dual self’ categorisation but use this to demonstrate how an individual could rationally prioritise current benefits at the expense of those in the future, even if future benefits were greater in absolute terms.
-This departs from Schelling’s idea that short-term thinking is totally irrational behaviour.
+Shelling's theoretical framework for understanding egonomics has been updated by Chatterjee and Krishna (2009).
+They draw inspiration from Schelling's ‘dual self’ categorisation but use this to demonstrate how an individual could rationally prioritise current benefits at the expense of those in the future, even if future benefits were greater in absolute terms.
+This departs from Schelling's idea that short-term thinking is totally irrational behaviour.

-The authors redefine these two selves as being in a ‘hot state’ and a ‘cold state’, referring to Schelling’s wayward and straight definitions respectively.
-They propose that the extent to which individuals prioritise current consumptions depends on both the future benefit’s size and how far in the future they’re realised.
+The authors redefine these two selves as being in a ‘hot state’ and a ‘cold state’, referring to Schelling's wayward and straight definitions respectively.
+They propose that the extent to which individuals prioritise current consumptions depends on both the future benefit's size and how far in the future they're realised.
 They model this through the incorporation of a discount factor (δ).
 This represents the loss in utility of the future benefit to the individual because of the time they must wait to attain it.
 Accordingly, even if in the future the benefit from dieting may be larger than that of breaking it, if the future benefit is distant enough or too small, individuals could rationally choose the smaller but immediate option.
-It is important to note though that when this future arrives, Chatterjee and Krishna’s updated theory still concurs with Shelling’s conclusion that the individual wishes they had been patient.
+It is important to note though that when this future arrives, Chatterjee and Krishna's updated theory still concurs with Shelling's conclusion that the individual wishes they had been patient.

-There has also been significant literature seeking to define a quantitative value for this discount factor (Giwa et al, 2021), but most studies have found its size depends on the context in question and the cultural background of the individual (Ishii et al, 2017).
+There has also been significant literature seeking to define a quantitative value for this discount factor (Giwa et al., 2021), but most studies have found its size depends on the context in question and the cultural background of the individual (Ishii et al., 2017).
 This paper finds this is especially true when comparing W.E.I.R.D. (western, educated, industrialised, rich and democratic) societies (American) to non-W.E.I.R.D. societies (Japan).
 This is an active area of research in both economics and psychology.

-Incorporation Into Modern Literature
+Incorporation into modern literature

 Psychology

-Salas-Morellon et al (2021) demonstrate the prevalence of time inconsistencies among our closest evolutionary relatives (bonobos, orangutans, and gorillas), suggesting that time inconsistency ‘is part of our evolutionary heritage’.
+Salas-Morellon et al. (2021) demonstrate the prevalence of time inconsistencies among our closest evolutionary relatives (chimpanzees, orangutans and gorillas), suggesting that time inconsistency ‘is part of our evolutionary heritage’.
 Hayden (2018) outlines an ultimate reason for the evolutionary selection of time inconsistent preferences observed by Schelling, while also explaining why this adaption is no longer optimal in modern society.
 He argues time inconsistency, or impatience, was evolutionarily selected for because in a world of insecurity (or ‘bounded optimality’), there was often little evolutionary benefits of patience because individuals would often not survive long enough to realise them.
 Due to greater security in the modern world, now individuals are more likely to realise the benefits of greater patience.
 This means that evolved impatience is not as beneficial as it once was.